 As you usually do not have the opportunity to taste the tea on site in a tea shop, you must judge the quality of a tea solely on the appearance of the dry leaves.
 Important characteristics for the assessment are:

 The look: High quality green teas consist mainly of fine buds and very young leaves.
 For example, one kilo of the highest quality Lung Ching is made from about 80000 buds.
-Hand-picked, of course.
-The buds of high quality teas often have very fine hairs.
-In some teas the hairs are so pronounced that one can almost speak of fluff.

 As the quality decreases, the proportion of buds also decreases, but the proportion of large and older leaves increases.
-There is also an increasing number of broken leaves - a sign of the poorer production technique.
-A sure sign of poor quality tea is when there are even small branches and leaf stalks in it.

-Colour: Due to the high proportion of buds and young leaves, which do not yet contain much leaf green, good green teas usually have a fresh, bright green, some even appear a little yellowish, such as the highest quality Lung Ching.
+Colour: Due to the high proportion of buds and young leaves, which do not yet contain much leaf green, good green teas usually have a fresh,

 Lung Ching in high quality.
 1. picking in spring, from the plantation on the lion summit (Shi Feng) in Hang Zhou.
 The tea consists exclusively of very young buds and leaves.
 Fine hairs are signs of spring plucking.
 Leaf colour is green, with a yellow hue typical of the Lion Peak Lung Ching.
 The buds are better visible after infusion, and the fresh green colour of the leaves is also clearly visible after infusion.

-Green teas of poorer quality often have a dark brown to black colour.
-This colouring is mostly due to poor production technique.
 For example, if the temperature for deactivating the enzymes, the first and most important step in green tea production, is set too low, the enzymes are not completely deactivated.
-In the subsequent production steps, fermentation, which should be prevented in green tea, takes place and the tea leaves become darker.

 Example Long Jing low quality.
 Comes from Zhejiang province.
 Price in a German tea shop: €7,70 (2008).
 Picking season: not available in the shop.
 The tea consists mainly of leaves, occasionally buds can be found.
 Leaf colour is green, with strong black discolouration.
 After infusion, the leaves are mainly broken.